tweag/python-monorepo-example/content/blog/2020-11-29-haskell-dark-arts-part-i/index.md

 This encodes a program that uses the `Quasi` class as its "instruction set".
 In GHC, the typechecker monad `TcM` implements its `Quasi` instance which drives the actual Template Haskell logic.
-When running a splice, the polymorphic `Quasi m => m a` value inside a `Q a` splice is instantiated as `TcM a` value.
+When running a splice, the type variable `m` is instantiated to `TcM`.
 If we can disguise a `TcM a` value as a `Q a` value, then we can access the full GHC session state inside `TcM`, which grants us access to the complete GHC API:

 ```haskell
 import DynFlags